Zethtren/HoustonBovaCV/_posts/2020-01-03-python-blog-post.md

 1 + 1 # Adding two numbers
 ```

-This will return 2 since Python, like most programming languages functions as a cluculator first.
-You can also see that anything following a hashtag is a comment which means it will not be executed.
-There are other basic calculator function included as well.
+This will return the value 2 since Python, like most programming languages functions as a calculator first.
+You can also see that anything following a hashtag is a comment.
+Comments are code which will not be executed.
+There are other basic calculator function included in Python as well.

 ```python